Place

 Grand Canyon has been home to people for thousands of years.
 Considered sacred by many, this is a nurturing land, a place of spiritual and physical enrichment.
 Please respect this place as you would your own home.
 Disturbing the site or walking off trail destroys valuable information and is also illegal.
 Please help the National Park Service protect this natural and cultural environment for future generations.

 The adjacent Tusayan Museum remains closed.
 When it reopens, it is possible to view exhibits highlighting the lifestyle of the Ancestral Pueblo.
 Admission is free.
 View 2000 - 4000-year-old cultural items, along with traditional handicrafts made by Grand Canyon's tribal communities.
-Learn about the people who made this place their home, and the tribes that are here today.
+Learn about the people who made this place their home, and the tribes that are still here today.

 History